 - An essay version of the reviews, written for my library newsletter.

 - A more detailed version that explains more about my motives and offers more details, book-by-book.
 I intend to add updates at the end as I review more of the genre.
-If you are interested in reading this version, you can skip the first version; everything other than the first paragraph of the first version appears in the second.
+If you intend to read this section, you can probably just skip the first section as redundant.

 HSL NEWSLETTER VERSION